electricjones/long-haul/about.md

 My degrees are in Anthropology and Educational Psychology, and I am currently pursing a Ph.D. in Computer Science.

 My primary interests involve Machine Learning, Data Science, AI, and robotics, especially where they intersect with educational technology and gaming.
-I am also primely focused on creating tools around the educational topics of individual differences, knowledge representation, and differentiated instruction.
+I also focus on creating tools around the educational topics of individual differences, knowledge representation, and differentiated instruction.

 ## Background
 - M.Ed.
 Educational Psychology from [Drury University](https://drury.edu) where I did my thesis on **Educational Storytelling**.